 - Complaining about illegal wage and hour practices

 - Taking time off to serve on a jury

 Some other common examples are reports of violations of labor law, unsafe practices, and violations of environmental protection laws.
 An employee who is terminated in retaliation for this type of protected activity may have a claim for wrongful termination.

 Termination in Breach of Contract

 If you were fired and feel you have a wrongful termination case because of discrimination, retaliation, or breach of contract or company policy, talk with an employment law attorney.
-Proving wrongful termination is a complicated matter, and a missed deadline or misunderstanding of the procedure can damage or even put an end to your claim.
-An attorney who is experienced in wrongful termination cases and thoroughly understands the law can be your best protection.
+The wrongful termination lawyers at Yarian & Associates, APC are prepared to stand by your side.

-Call us today to set up a free consultation appointment to discuss your rights and options.
+Call (844) 291-1911 today or schedule an appointment online to set up a free consultation appointment to discuss your rights and options.